Business Information Systems Degree - Bachelor of Science (BS)

 This course introduces models and practices used by contemporary marketers in fast-paced, dynamic domestic and global markets including the marketing concept and processes for developing, implementing, and assessing the effectiveness of marketing plans.
 Building from a foundational understanding of consumer behavior and marketing research, students examine the development and implementation of marketing mix strategies and tactics with emphasis on integrated marketing communications that effectively combine traditional advertising and promotion with digital marketing.

 This course exposes students to the fundamentals of networks and networking in IT.
 It then builds deeper understanding of how networks work, including the topics of LANs, WANs, service providers, packets, hubs, routers, switches, and Internet protocols.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on setting up and configuring local and enterprise networks, experimenting with various topologies, and scalability planning with routers and switches.
-Prerequisite: CST-111 or CST-105.
+Prerequisite: CST-111 or ITT-111 or CST-105 or acceptance into the bootcamp program.

 This course examines information technology project management.
 Topics include the reasons why IT projects fail, the business cost of IT failure, managing IT teams, outsourcing, virtual teams, scope definition, project scheduling, risk mitigation, and leading successful projects.
 Additional topics focus on using project management to build an analytics organization.
-Prerequisite: BIT-200, BIT-205, CST-110, or CST-111.
+Prerequisite: BIT-200, BIT-205, CST-111 or ITT-111.

 This course introduces students to system administration and maintenance as well as platform technologies.
 The course surveys operating systems, applications, administrative activities and domains, computer architecture and organization, and computing infrastructures.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on developing practical skills in configuring computer systems, deploying enterprise applications, managing user permissions, and remote administration.
 Prerequisite: ITT-116.